 Paul Revere rode out to warn them.
 He, Adams and Hancock then escaped to Philadelphia while the militiamen awaited the British.
 When the British arrived, they had an altercation with the militiamen and easily won.
-Check out best cooling pillow on Veronica's blog.
-She has a buying guide for that too.

 They marched on to Concord where more men from the Massachusetts countryside had gathered.
 They fought another battle.
 Afterward, they retreated, with militiamen harassing them all along the way.
 More British soldiers fell than did Patriots.
 This was the famous Battle of Lennox and Concord, and the American War of Independence had officially begun.
 Check Plasmacutteradvisor for more detailed information about this.